Kiza/rails_workshop/README.md

 This will clone the entire git repo.

-Check the tag list
+Check the tag list:

 ```
 git tag -l
 ```

-Swith to a specific tag.
+Swith to a specific tag:

 ```
 git checkout tags/<tag id>
 ```

+Install dependencies and run the app:

 ```
 gem install bundler